 SLPs may be asked to assess and provide speech-language services for students with dysphagia.
 As noted in the Discussion Section of IDEA 2004 Part B final regulations, students may be eligible for dysphagia services under the disability category of "Other Health Impaired (OHI)."
 Recent ASHA surveys indicate that 10% of school-based SLPs now provide services to children with dysphagia.
 School districts are forming dysphagia management teams that include school nurses, SLPs, occupational therapists, physical therapists, and other school personnel.
 Some of the activities teams engage in include interpreting medical records, organizing continuing education, developing educational materials and writing feeding treatment plans.
-For more information see ASHA's professional consultation packet, Dysphagia Services in Schools.
+For more information see ASHA's Practice Portal page on Pediatric Dysphagia.

 What is ASHA's recommendation for caseload size in the schools?

-ASHA's current policy documents (2002) on caseload do not include a recommended maximum or minimum caseload number.
+ASHA does not recommended maximum or minimum caseload number.
 Rather, schools should consider the total workload activities required and performed by school-based SLPs to ensure that students receive the services they need.
-ASHA's policy documents, A Workload Analysis Approach for Establishing Speech-Language Caseload Standards in the Schools (technical report, position statement, and guidelines), describe how to organize and document necessary SLP workload activities as well as strategies for implementation of this approach.
+ASHA's Practice Portal resource on Caseload and Workload describe how to organize and document necessary SLP workload activities as well as strategies for implementation of this approach.
 Caseload and workload data are available from ASHA Schools Survey.
-For additional information on caseload/workload issues visit ASHA's Caseload/Workload Web page.

 Does ASHA recommend using one service delivery model versus another when providing school-based speech-language pathology services?